godotengine/godot-docs/getting_started/scripting/gdscript/gdscript_advanced.rst

         entity->smash();
     }

-This, way, everything that can be smashed by a rock would have to inherit Smashable.
+This way, everything that can be smashed by a rock would have to inherit Smashable.
 If a character, enemy, piece of furniture, small rock were all smashable, they would need to inherit from the class Smashable, possibly requiring multiple inheritance.
 If multiple inheritance was